 I would genuinely like to believe that Ghost of Dragstrip Hollow is a misunderstood, subversive masterpiece.
 After all, there is a huge gender role reversal in the characters of Lois and Stan.
 Lois is the hell raiser out of the two, constantly getting into races with her rival, Nita, and running afoul of the law as well.

 The movie opens with Lois and Nita drag racing across the dry river bed of the Los Angeles River.
 Nita eventually loses control of her car and crashes into a wall.
-Lois drives away, completely oblivious to the accident.
+Lois drives away, oblivious to the accident.
 However, a cop arrives on the scene and manages to catch her license's plate number.
 He eventually tracks her down and hauls her in.
 This, naturally, doesn't go to well with Lois's parents and her father suspends her driving privileges for two weeks.
 Stan, on the other hand, avoids trouble at any costs and is upset with Lois when he learns about the drag race.

 Other than the gender role reversal, there are a lot of other interesting things going on in The Ghost of Dragstrip Hollow.
 The Zenith Club (Lois and Stan's Hot Rod Club) befriend a reporter named Tom Hendry, who is writing an article about drag racing.
 He is at first neutral in his stance, as his article covers both sides of the issue, the parents and the dragsters.
-However, he eventually warms to Zenith Club and wants to help, often taking a defensive stand towards them.
-He has this rather interesting exchange with Lois' father:
+However, he eventually warms to Zenith Club and wants to help, often taking a defensive stand towards the teenagers.
+He has this rather interesting exchange with Lois's father:

 Dad: There seems to be such a difference between their adolescence and mine.